 Some offers are interesting, but most are not.
 They’re just re-worded benefits that are technically already included in your account (or they are things that really should be included in your plan, like automatic backups).

-iPage even has an entire “WordPress Plans” page dedicated to upselling features that really aren’t features.
+iPage even has an entire “WordPress Plans” page dedicated to upselling features that aren’t really features.
 Their Essential plan can run WordPress, but they’ve come up with additional “features” to upsell to WordPress users.
 Learn more about Web Hosting vs. WordPress Hosting here.

 The WP Essential plan has a couple real features such as SSD servers, but is mostly just fluff (ie, making the Control Panel more “visible” and pre-installing free plugins for your WordPress install).
 It’s nothing like the truly custom WordPress features that companies like SiteGround or WP Engine provide.